zeek/zeek/intro/index.rst

 <http://www.icsi.berkeley.edu>`_, where Vern now leads the `Networking
 and Security group <http://www.icir.org>`_.
-Over the years, a growing team of ICSI researchers and students kept adding novel functionality to Bro, while LBNL continued its support with funding from the `Department of Energy (DOE) <http://www.doe.gov>`_.
+Over the years, a growing team of ICSI researchers and students kept adding novel functionality , while LBNL continued its support with funding from the `Department of Energy (DOE) <http://www.doe.gov>`_.

-Much of Bro's capabilities originate in academic research projects, with results often published at top-tier conferences.
-However, the key to Bro's success was its ability to bridge the traditional gap between academia and operations from early on, which provided the research with crucial grounding to ensure that developed approaches stand up to the challenges of the real world.
-Yet, with Bro's operational user community growing over time, the research-centric development model eventually became a bottleneck to the system's evolution: research grants do not tend to support the more mundane parts of software development and maintenance, even though those prove crucial for the end-user experience.
-While Bro's capabilities always went beyond those of traditional systems, a successful deployment used to require significant technical expertise, typically with a large upfront investment in tackling Bro's steep learning curve.
-In 2010, NSF set out to address this gap by awarding ICSI a grant dedicated solely to Bro development out of its SDCI program.
+Much of Zeek's capabilities originate in academic research projects, with results often published at top-tier conferences.
+However, the key to Zeek's success was its ability to bridge the traditional gap between academia and operations from early on, which provided the research with crucial grounding to ensure that developed approaches stand up to the challenges of the real world.
+Yet, with Zeek's operational user community growing over time, the research-centric development model eventually became a bottleneck to the system's evolution: research grants do not tend to support the more mundane parts of software development and maintenance, even though those prove crucial for the end-user experience.
+While Zeek's capabilities always went beyond those of traditional systems, a successful deployment used to require significant technical expertise, typically with a large upfront investment in tackling Zeek's steep learning curve.
+In 2010, NSF set out to address this gap by awarding ICSI a grant dedicated solely to Zeek development out of its SDCI program.
-With that support in place, the `National Center for Supercomputing Applications (NCSA) <http://www.ncsa.illinois.edu>`_ joined the team as a core partner, and the Bro Project began to completely overhaul many of the user-visible parts of the system for the 2.0 release.
-Since that version came out, Bro has experienced an tremendous growth in new deployments across a diverse range of settings, and the Bro team is now working to build on this success by further advancing the system's capabilities to address the challenges of future networks.
+With that support in place, the `National Center for Supercomputing Applications (NCSA) <http://www.ncsa.illinois.edu>`_ joined the team as a core partner, and the Project began to completely overhaul many of the user-visible parts of the system for the 2.0 release.
+Since that version came out, Zeek has experienced an tremendous growth in new deployments across a diverse range of settings, and the Zeek team is now working to build on this success by further advancing the system's capabilities to address the challenges of future networks.